StahlSol/schedule-game/README.md

 ## Messaging system
 - UI simulates a messaging app (timestamps, typing bubbles, read receipts optional).
 - Player chooses how many messages to send each day (subject to the 10-message cap).
-- Over-messaging in a single day → Clayton becomes overwhelmed and may ignore messages.
+- Over-messaging in a single day → Cleff becomes overwhelmed and may ignore messages.
 - Asking **too far in advance** yields “my schedule isn't released that far out” (wastes a message).
 - Asking **too late** can cause automatic conflicts (“I already made plans”).
 - Long/compound messages risk upsetting Clayton and may cause immediate negative outcomes.